fpoulin/symbiot/README.md

-# symbiot-server
+# symbiot

-A simple Internet of Things service that runs on your machine
+A simple Internet of Things service that runs on your machine.

 # Try it

 * Checkout out the sources
 * `cd` to the project folder
 * Run `mvn clean package`
-* Run `java -jar target/symbiot-server-XY.jar drop-and-create-db config.yml`
+* Run `java -jar target/symbiot-{version}.jar drop-and-create-db config.yml`
-* Run `java -jar target/symbiot-server-XY.jar server config.yml`
+* Run `java -jar target/symbiot-{version}.jar server config.yml`

 A Jetty server is started (listens on port 8080).